-The format of the burst PLCP preamble is shown in Figure 31.
-The burst PLCP preamble is one symbol in duration and consists of two repetitions of a burst training sequence.
+The format of the burst PLCP preamble for the single antenna is shown in Figure 31.
+The burst PLCP preamble for the single antenna is one symbol in duration and consists of two repetitions of a burst training sequence.
 The burst PLCP preamble may be used for channel estimation and for fine frequency offset estimation.